QCrypt/website-2021/content/online-conference.md

 ---
 title: Online Conference
-draft: false
+draft: true
 type: text_page

 ---

-## Instructions for QCrypt 2020 participants
+## Instructions for QCrypt 2021 participants

 ### The Zoom Webinar
 The scientific presentations take place as a Zoom Webinar.
-Use the link in the invitation email (sent on Saturday, 8 Aug 2020) to access the webinar.
+Use the link in the invitation email (sent on Saturday, ???
+Aug 2021) to access the webinar.
 You are then prompted to fill in your name and email address.

-**NB: It is required that you represent yourself by the full name that you use for your professional work (https://2020.qcrypt.net/code-of-conduct-online/).**
+**NB: It is required that you represent yourself by the full name that you use for your professional work (https://2021.qcrypt.net/code-of-conduct-online/).**

 During presentations, participants can use the Q&A functionality to pose questions to the speaker. *For contributed-talk sessions with multiple speakers, make sure you address the question to a particular speaker.* The session chair will then read out (some of) these questions to the speaker.
 Alternatively, there is the possibility to raise your hand; the session chair may then temporarily unmute you so that you can ask your question.